Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

 \subsection{Baseline}

-For comparison, we also generated theorems for them by a simple loop framework that LLM generates theorems and its proofs at once, using chatGPT-3o.
-At first, The library is initialized by the user.
-Unlike CPL, in this simple loop baseline, the conjecturer and the prover are not separated, and the single loop is as follows: \begin{enumerate} \item The LLM generates a statement and its proof in Lean 4 format based on the library, with accessing Lean server to verify it. \item If the previous step succeeded, the generated pair of statement and proof are stored in Library.
-We return to the first step. \end{enumerate}
+For comparison, we also generated theorems for these notions by a simple loop (SL) framework in which an LLM generates theorems and their proofs at once.
+First, the library is initialized by the user.
+Unlike CPL, in this simple loop baseline, the conjecturer and the prover are not separated, and the single loop is as follows: \begin{enumerate}[label=\Roman*] \item The LLM generates a statement and its proof in Lean 4 format based on the library, while accessing the Lean server to verify it. \item If the previous step succeeded, the generated pair of statement and proof is stored in the library.
+We return to step \ref{enum:SL_loop_first_step}. \end{enumerate}